 Cosmetic Dentistry in Maple Valley

 A healthy and beautiful smile is important to your physical and mental wellness.
-Maple Valley Dentistry Professionals offers an array of cosmetic treatments to make sure your love your smile.
+Maple Valley Dentistry Professionals offers an array of cosmetic treatments to make sure you love your smile.

 Some of the services we offer include:

-Whether you need your teeth bleached or an implant, Maple Valley Dentistry Professionals can help.
+Whether you need your teeth bleached or an implant-supported restoration, Maple Valley Dentistry Professionals can help.
 Call us today to schedule a consultation!

 Your smile might not be as bright or white as you want it to be.
 Smoking, wine, soda, coffee, tea, and even medication can stain and darken your smile.
-A professional whitening treatment can help brighten your smile.
+A professional whitening treatment can help brighten your teeth up to seven shades lighter.
 We offer Opalescence® for the best results, both in-office and take-home.

 Is Bleaching My Teeth Safe?